grantbow/fit/README.md

           writes tags in tag_key_value format (true)
           rather than .../tag/key without values.
           tags in both forms are read automatically.
+	* NewFieldAsTag: true or false
+          Default is false.
+          writes fields in tag_key_value format (true)
+          rather than .../Key file with value in the text. fields in both forms are read automatically.
+	* NewFieldLowerCase: true or false
+          Default is false.
+          writes fields as tag_key_value format (true)
+          rather than .../tag_Key_value.
+          fields in both forms are read automatically.

 The bug implementation of FIT ([FIT.md](FIT.md)) is (almost) the simplest issue system that can still work.
 It differs from other distributed, versioned, filesystem issue